Prompt Adaptation as a Dynamic Complement in Generative AI Systems: Introduction

-In terms of related literature and additional theory, this experiment builds on work in information systems, emphasizing the importance of dynamic, user-driven complements to digital technologies.
+In terms of related literature and additional theory, our research builds on work in information systems, emphasizing the importance of dynamic, user-driven complements to digital technologies.
 Research on IT-enabled dynamic capabilities has shown that the value of new systems depends not only on technical infrastructure but on organizations’ ability to reconfigure routines and user behaviors in response to ongoing change \citep{bharadwaj2000resource, joshi2010changing, teece1997dynamic}.
 Related work on post-adoptive IT use has demonstrated that users often engage only superficially with new systems and that meaningful performance gains tend to emerge only when users experiment with and refine their interaction strategies over time \citep{jasperson2005comprehensive}.
 Recent research on human-AI collaboration further underscores that interface design and task structure shape the degree to which users can learn from and adapt to model behavior \citep{fugener2022cognitive}.
 And the concept of co-evolution has been introduced to describe how humans and generative AI systems jointly adapt over time, forming interdependent capabilities that neither could realize alone \citep{bohm2023co-evolution}.

 We also engage with work on general-purpose technologies, which has long emphasized that the productivity gains from technical advances depend on the development of new human and organizational complements \citep{brynjolfsson1993productivity, brynjolfsson2000beyond, brynjolfsson2021productivity, david1990dynamo}.
-We conceptualize prompt adaptation as one such complement—emerging through trial-and-error, accessible across the skill distribution, and potentially hindered when automation misaligns with user intent.
-In this way, prompt adaptation shapes how and when technical improvements translate into downstream economic value.
+We conceptualize prompt adaptation as a \emph{dynamic} complement that co-evolves with model capability, emerges through use rather than formal training, and whose importance depends on task structure and system design.
+In this way, prompt adaptation shapes how---and under what conditions---technical improvements translate into downstream economic value.